-The duodenum is the first part of the small bowel, located between the stomach and the remainder of the small intestine.
+The duodenum is the first part of the small bowel (intestine).
 It is directly connected to the stomach.
 Duodenal atresia is a narrowing or blockage in the duodenum.
 This blockage prevents the passage of liquids and food from the stomach into the rest of the intestine.

 The cause of duodenal atresia is not known.
 It is congenital, meaning it happens before your baby is born.
 Duodenal atresia develops 1 out of every 6,000 live births.
 Babies born with duodenal atresia often have other problems at birth, including heart defects.
 About 30 percent of babies with duodenal atresia have Down Syndrome.

 Duodenal Atresia may be found during routine prenatal ultrasound but sometimes it is diagnosed after the baby is born.
 If your baby has duodenal atresia, the ultrasound may show fluid in your baby’s stomach and part of his duodenum, but no fluid beyond that.
 This is known as the double-bubble sign.
 The prenatal ultrasound may also show too much amniotic fluid in your womb, a condition called polyhydramnios.
 If your doctor suspects a problem, additional tests may be ordered.
 These may include:

 Some congenital conditions are caused by changes in DNA, or a baby’s genetic make-up.
 The doctors may suggest genetic testing to find out more about your baby’s DNA.

 If a test finds you are carrying a baby with suspected duodenal atresia, you will continue to receive care from your obstetrician.
 Your obstetrician may refer you to the Ohio Fetal Medicine Collaborative (OFMC), which will help you connect with a team of fetal medicine experts.